 If this is your first time filing a US tax return, you may be confused, and we can understand why!
 Individuals who have lived inside the United States their entire lives still are confused by US taxation.
 With the additional schedules and forms that are required, and the added complexity of the tax regime in comparison to other countries, it is easy to see why an individual would be lost while preparing their US taxes.

 You are going to want to stay organized.
 Having the information about income from all sources (including foreign if you’re a resident) is going to make the entire process much easier.
 You will then be able to determine which schedules are required for each type of income, which exemptions you are able to take, and what other deductions you are eligible for.
 You can then get started on preparing your tax return to submit to the IRS by tax day.

 Feeling Overwhelmed?
 Help Is Available

-If you are uneasy about your US taxes, get started early to avoid penalties for filing late and seek professional tax preparation assistance to ensure your US taxes are completed correctly.
+If you are uneasy about your taxes, get started early to avoid penalties for filing late and seek professional tax preparation assistance to ensure your returns are completed correctly.
 Mistakes and errors are easy to make when you are filing for the first time, and can cause costly delays.
-Bear in mind that any of these mistakes are likely to be far more expensive than the preparation fees for US taxes!
+Bear in mind that any of these mistakes are likely to be far more expensive than the preparation fees!